 Since the early 2010s, we have launched a range of initiatives to optimize our packaging and printed materials and reduce their environmental footprint.

-With the launch of our Packaging and Printed Materials Management Policy (PDF) in 2019, we implemented measures to reduce the use of resources, limit product losses and generate less waste while contributing to the global movement to reduce single-use plastics.
+With our Packaging and Printed Materials Management Policy (PDF), launched in 2019 and updated in 2022, we implemented measures to reduce the use of resources, limit product losses and generate less waste while contributing to the global movement to reduce single-use plastics.
+It guides the actions of our teams and suppliers in the effective management of our packaging and printed materials in all our activities.

 Our Packaging and Printed Materials Management Policy is based on four principles: